mkersh/ClojureTests/src/tools/capability_taxonomy/TEMPLATE-README.md

 # Capability Documentation

-TBD - Document what this capability..
+TBD - Document what this capability is expected to provide.